 “Then I do not mind looking further for somewhere else, if you feel so unsafe…I do not feel particularly safe alone either,” she chuckles nervously.

-I appreciate the thought, but I know most businesses close at sundown…
+I appreciate the thought, but I know most businesses close at sundown.

-“…All right,” I sigh, “I’ll go in.”
+“All right,” I sigh, “I’ll go in.”

-We soon make our way inside, little bells twinkling as we do so; however, we’re soon stopped by the long line of customers, waiting to the edge of the door.
+We soon make our way in, little bells twinkling as we do so; however, we’re soon stopped by the long line of customers, waiting to the edge of the door.
 As we are forced to wait, I am immediately struck by how…interesting this place is.

 “My…” I hear Suzette mumble under her breath, “I am not sure I have ever seen such religious people before; well, aside from you I suppose.”

 “I guess that’s how you know it’s still a little rural here, in spite of everything.
 To see people so genuinely pious.”